cran/rsMove/README.md

 <br>

 ### Installation
 This gitHub is used as a basis for the improvement of *rsMove*.
-A stable release is available on <a href="https://cran.r-project.org/package=rsMove">CRAN</a> and can installed with:
+A stable release is <a href="https://cran.r-project.org/package=rsMove">available on CRAN</a> and can installed with:

 ```R
 install.packages('rsMove')